BitD-Philly/bitd-philly.github.io/all_collections/_player_characters/sandro.md

 desc: What happens when a kid is born with a silver spoon in his mouth and then pawns it for magic beans.
 Repeatedly.
 ---

-This is a character wiki page!
-Write a short summary about your character here at the top of the page.
-Below are some additional suggested sections.

 Sandro does make a lot of really above-board deals (Billhooks, oops-I-unionized-the-wrestlers) but also cheerfully lies a lot- inventing young Jimothy for the wrestlers, selling tenements he doesn't own.

 # Appearance